South China Morning Post: Retraction of Shirley Yam's commentary

-Publication of an interview made under duress
+Publication of interviews made under duress

+In 2016, questions were raised about the relationship between the publication and Chinese authorities after the SCMP was able to secure an interview with Zhao Wei, the legal assistant of human rights defender Li Heping, who was in the custody of Chinese police.
+The SCMP was able to make contact with Zhao Wei a few days after her release from prison while she was still in the custody of Chinese security forces and at a time when neither her husband nor lawyer was able to reach her.
+The interview quoted Zhao giving what was taken to be a possible forced confession.

-In 2018 the South China Morning Post published an interview with Gui Minhai, who was detained in China at the time.
+In 2018, the South China Morning Post published an interview with Gui Minhai, who was detained in China at the time.
 This raised concerns about the interview being fake or scripted, which caused backlash against SCMP.
 Magnus Fiskesjö, an associate professor at Cornell University and friend of Gui, commented that:

-[...] the spectacle's producers included not just the usual propaganda arms of the regime (e.g. the Xinhua News Agency, etc.), but also the formerly independent South China Morning Post (SCMP) of Hong Kong.
+[...] the spectacle's producers included not just the usual propaganda arms of the regime (e.g., the Xinhua News Agency, etc.), but also the formerly independent South China Morning Post (SCMP) of Hong Kong.
 In agreeing to "interview" a torture victim in between the torture sessions, the paper gave in to pressure from China.

 As a result of this incident, Fiskesjö said that "SCMP can no longer be trusted as an independent news organisation."

 Rejection of report on human rights abuses in Xinjiang

-In October 2022, Peter Langan, a former senior editor at the SCMP, said he resigned after the outlet rejected the publication of his three-month investigation into human rights abuses in China’s Xinjiang region.
+In October 2022, Peter Langan, a former senior editor at the SCMP, said he resigned after the outlet rejected the publication of his three-month investigation into human rights abuses in China's Xinjiang region.
 SCMP stated that the report failed to meet its "editorial verification process and publishing standards."